slyon/ubuntu-maintainers-handbook/PackageMerging.md

 Since our merge upload represents all changes that happened in Debian since our last merge plus anything added as part of the merge itself `-v` should usually point to the last published Ubuntu version.
-Here an example:
+Here's an example:

 * Ubuntu merged as `1.3-1ubuntu1`
 * Then Ubuntu had a fix in `1.3-1ubuntu2`